Last updated: Nov-10-2022

 - Click Enable Optimization Profile in the popup dialog.

-You can now start delivering your media through Media Optimizer and see the benefits of the optimizations.
+We can now start delivering our media through Media Optimizer and see the benefits of the optimizations.

-- Use the copy button on the optimization profile you created to copy the optimization profile URL.
+- Use the copy button on the Quick start example optimization profile to copy the optimization profile URL.
+In our case it's:

-- Paste this URL in a browser, and see your media being delivered through Media Optimizer.
+- Paste this URL in a browser, and see the result:

 See the size and format for yourself using whatever media inspection tools your browser provides when you right-click on each image, or try the Cloudinary Media Inspector browser extension.